iottly/iottly.github.io/saet_tutorial.md

 1. insert the SIM card
 2. wait for the led to start blinking slowly
-3. after a bit of time you should see the green ligth on the board under _Device Configuration_
+3. after a bit of time you should see the green light on the board under _Device Configuration_

 ### Notes

 - the installer automatically sets iottly autostart in `/etc/inittab`
-- the installer authomatically fixes the hwclock UTC problem, if found (script `/etc/rc.d/init.d/settime`)
+- the installer automatically fixes the hwclock UTC problem, if found (script `/etc/rc.d/init.d/settime`)
-- the installer authomatically tries to set the time with ntp
+- the installer automatically tries to set the time with NTP
-- the installer authomatically set the NAMESERVER to "8.8.8.8", if it is not already set in `/etc/network/network.conf`
+- the installer automatically set the NAMESERVER to "8.8.8.8", if it is not already set in `/etc/network/network.conf`

 ## Agent specifications